PageBot/PageBot/Examples/01_Basics/GuidedTour.md

 Next development on this type of Element is to show better relation between min-max parts of the axes, show the difference between primary axes, blended axes and registered axes.
 And show the actual rendered images of the font in the axis-end-point locations.

+Also this wheel, currently only shoes the min-max values of the axes.
+Not the location masters and supporter masters.

 ![images/AmstelvarAxisWheel.png](images/AmstelvarAxisWheel.png)

 ## Design and coding process